r0hanjha/r0hanjha.github.io/_posts/2022-11-03-hellothere.md

 I also plan on hosting my notes and resources in case someone finds them useful.
 Although most of them will be for my 4th Year Courses.

-Immediately I will be uploading my notes for the following courses:-
+I will be uploading my notes for the following courses:-

 * CE 401: Water Resource Engineering
 * CE 463: Introduction to Probability & Statistics
 * CE 410: Introduction to Offshore Engineering
+* CE 407: Foundation Engineering